armbrustlab/global_thaps_clones/README.md

 Code, scripts, notes, data and supplemental information supporting the
 paper:

-    "Sexual ancestors generate an oblgate asexual and globally dispersed clone within the model diatom species _Thalassiosira pseudonana_,"  by Julie
-    A. Koester, et al.
+    "Sexual ancestors generate an obligate asexual and globally dispersed clone within the model diatom species _Thalassiosira pseudonana_," by Julie A. Koester, et al.

 All files can be viewed/downloaded via the GitHub web interface.
 To download (aka "clone") the entire repository, read the following.